-- Workaholism Work becomes the thing you live for-to be productive and useful, or to feel successful and powerful. - Codependence Because you "need to feel needed" you stay in unhealthy relationships with perennially needy individuals. - Beauty and image This can have various forms including: - a) eating disorders and excessive time, effort, and concern about appearance - b) pornography - Romance This is not the same as pure sexual gratification.
-You live for crushes or for someone to love you. - Family This idolatry has many variations: - a) your children's prospects and happiness become the most important thing - b) meeting your parents' expectations become the most important thing - c) getting married or having a "perfect" marriage becomes the most important thing

-- Money This idolatry has many variations: - a) having (and saving) lots of money may be your security, the main way you feel safe in the world, - b) having (and spending) lots of money may be the main way of feeling significant and important - Perfectionism in general You live to keep complete control of your life.
+Some examples of personal idols: a) Workaholism.
+Work becomes the thing you live for--to be productive and useful, or to feel succesful and powerful. b) "Codependence."
+Because you "need to feel needed" you stay in unhealthy relationships with perennially needy individuals. c) Beauty and image.
+This can have various forms, including 1) eating disorders and excessive time, effort, and concern about appearance, and 2) pornography. d) Romance.
+This is not the same as pure sexual gratification.
+You live for crushes or for someone to love you. e) Family as idolatry has many variations: 1) your children's prospects and happiness become the most important thing, or 3) getting married or having a 'perfect' marriage becomes the most important thing. f) Money as idolatry has many variations: 1) having (and saving) lots of money may be your 'security', the main way you feel safe in the world, 2) having (and spending) lots of money may be the main way of feeling significant and important. g) Perfectionism in general.
+You live to keep complete control of your life.